 that there is any person of Aboriginal descent entitled to succeed to the estate or to a share in the estate of the deceased in accordance with the provisions of this regulation, the Public Trustee shall, by a certificate in writing signed by him, certify accordingly and shall state in his certificate the nature of the inquiries made by him, the result thereof, and the grounds upon which he has disallowed the claim (if any) under this regulation of any person of Aboriginal descent to succeed to the estate or to a share of the estate of the deceased.

-(5) Where a person alleges that he has a moral claim to the proceeds or any portion thereof of the estate of a deceased person of Aboriginal descent and is desirous that an order be made by the Governor pursuant to the provisions of section 35(3) of the Act, he shall sign and forward to the Public Trustee an application in the Form No. 3 in the Schedule.
+(5) Where a person alleges that he has a moral claim to the proceeds or any portion thereof of the estate of a deceased person of Aboriginal descent and is desirous that an order be made by the Governor pursuant to section 35(3) of the former provisions, he shall sign and forward to the Public Trustee an application in the Form No. 3 in the Schedule.

 (6) The Public Trustee shall, as soon as reasonably practicable after receiving an application referred to in subregulation (5), investigate or cause to be investigated the claim of the applicant and report in writing the result of the investigation to the Minister who, if satisfied that the case is one in which an order may be made, shall so recommend to the Governor.

+[Regulation 9 amended in Gazette 6 Aug 2013 p.
+3648.]

 10. Application of assistance

 (1) An application for assistance under section 41 of the Act shall be in writing in the Form No. 4 in the Schedule and may be made by a person of Aboriginal descent or by an officer of the Authority on his behalf.